nqmn/lr-hr_ddos_2024_dataset_for_sdn-based_networks/README.md

 - Data Cleaning: Checks for missing values.
 - Manual Feature Selection: Drops irrelevant columns (protocol, srcport, dstport) for binary classification tasks.
 - Export: Saves the cleaned dataset as a new CSV file.

+## Dataset
+The original dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/abdussalamahmed/lr-hr-ddos-2024-dataset-for-sdn-based-networks).

+## License
+This project is provided for academic and research use.
+Please cite the dataset authors if you use this notebook.

 ## About Dataset